lewisfromlewis/motility/README.md

 Ultrasound is non invasive, rapid and repeatable without risk of radiation and with low risk of infectious cross contamination.

-This paper details a protocol for ultrasound investigation of small bowel motility, with the results of a pilot study validating the procedure and raising questions for its future use.
+This paper details a plan of work including development and validation of a protocol from for candidate procedures, for ultrasound investigation of small bowel motility.
+The work starts with a cross validation of various measurement protocols in normal volunteers between two visits, with and without food, and between independent observers all blinded to the randomised feeding status of the volunteers.
+Subsequently, a pilot study validates the chosen procedure in a population of critically ill patients at high risk for dysmotility, using test-retest, Inter observer variation, and a description of the evolution of findings over time.
+Future work may include development and validation of a predictive process using the protocol to aid in Clinical management.ith and raising questions for its future use.

 # Methods